engagelab-mt/engagelab-sdk-java/README.md

 ## 2. Api

 create api
-> also can set host、proxy and loggerLevel if you need.
+> also can set host、client and loggerLevel if you need.

 ```java
 // appKey and masterSecret from EngageLab console